wso2/docs-apk/en/docs/setup/analytics/configure-analytics-for-moesif.md

 ## Step 2 - Configure APK

 1. Create a secret containing the Moesif Collector Application ID using the following command.
-Replace the <moesif-collector-application-id> will your Collector Application ID.
+Replace the ```moesif-collector-application-id``` with your Collector Application ID.

     === "Sample Command"
         ```bash
         kubectl create secret generic moesif-secret --from-literal=moesifToken='<moesif-collector-application-id>' -n apk
         ```
     === "Command Format"
         ```bash
         kubectl create secret generic <secret-name> --from-literal=moesifToken='<moesif-collector-application-id>' -n <namespace>
         ```

 2. Follow the instructions outlined in [Customize Configurations](../Customize-Configurations.md).
 These instructions will guide you through the process of acquiring the `values.yaml` file, which you will then use to tailor the analytics configurations to your specific needs.
-Open the `values.yaml` file.
-Set the following config under `wso2.apk.dp.gatewayRuntime` section and apply helm chart.

-Replace <secret-name> with the name of the secret containing the moesif token you created in the previous step.
+3. Open the `values.yaml` file.
+Replace <secret-name> with the name of the secret you created in the previous step and add this section under the gatewayRuntime section in the values.yaml file.
     ```yaml
+      gatewayRuntime:
         analytics:
           enabled: true
           publishers:
           - enabled: true
             type: "moesif"
             secretName: <secret-name>
     ```

 You can also set multiple publishers for analytics as follows.
     ```yaml
+      gatewayRuntime:
         analytics:
           enabled: true
           publishers:
             - enabled: true
               type: "default"
               secretName: <choreo-secret-name>
             - enabled: true
               type: "elk"
             - enabled: true
               type: "moesif"
               secretName: <moesif-secret-name>
     ```

 ## Step 3 - View Analytics Data